 All others At the UNIX prompt from the directory where McIDAS-V was installed,

-run the command: McIDAS-V-System/runMcV
+run the command: runMcV

 Note: By default, McIDAS-V uses 80% of the available memory on your machine.
 The maximum amount of memory is determined by the operating system.
 To manually change the amount of memory used by McIDAS-V, edit the Maximum Heap Size in the Advanced tab of the Preferences by selecting Edit -> Preferences... from the main menu.
 The new amount of memory will be saved and used in subsequent sessions.
 For 32 bit operating systems, it is recommended to set this to no more than 1250 MB.
 The maximum value for 32 bit operating systems is 1536 MB.
-To change the amount of memory used to a percentage, select the percentage option in the Advanced tab of the Preferences by selecting Edit -> Preferences... from the main menu.
-The new amount of memory that you enter will be saved and used in subsequent sessions.
 Exit McIDAS-V and start a new session to use this new memory setting.

 Welcome Window